canonical/microcloud/doc/explanation/microcloud.md

 Once deployed, each MicroCloud component (LXD, MicroCeph, MicroOVN) is designed to scale horizontally, meaning you can add more machines to increase capacity, performance, and redundancy.
 When new cluster members are added, these components automatically integrate them as control plane, storage, and networking peers without requiring manual reconfiguration.
 This includes {doc}`automatic failure domain adjustment <microceph:explanation/cluster-scaling>` for MicroCeph.

 Furthermore, MicroCloud's snap-based updates help keep deployments consistent at scale.
 By updating cluster members to the latest version available on the LTS snap channel, you can ensure that all machines are using the same version with the latest security updates and bugfixes.
-See: {ref}`ref-releases-snaps`.
+Refer to {ref}`ref-releases-snaps` to learn more.

 (exp-microcloud-ha)=
 ## High availability